DanielButler1/AI-Stats/packages/sdk-go/gen/docs/GatewayUsage.md

 HasCachedReadTextTokens returns a boolean if a field has been set.

+### SetCachedReadTextTokensNil

+`func (o *GatewayUsage) SetCachedReadTextTokensNil(b bool)`

+ SetCachedReadTextTokensNil sets the value for CachedReadTextTokens to be an explicit nil

+### UnsetCachedReadTextTokens
+`func (o *GatewayUsage) UnsetCachedReadTextTokens()`

+UnsetCachedReadTextTokens ensures that no value is present for CachedReadTextTokens, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)